Directed strongly walk-regular graphs: Abstract

 \section{Abstract}

 We generalize the concept of strong walk-regularity to directed graphs.
-We call a digraph strongly $\ell$-walk-regular with $\ell >1$ if the number of walks of length $\ell$ from a vertex to another vertex depends only on whether the two vertices are the same, adjacent, or not adjacent.
+We call a digraph strongly $\ell$-walk-regular with $\ell >1$ if the number of walks of length $\ell$ from a vertex to another vertex depends only on whether the first vertex is the same as, adjacent to, or not adjacent to the second vertex.
 This generalizes also the well-studied strongly regular digraphs and a problem posed by Hoffman.
 Our main tools are eigenvalue methods.
 The case that the adjacency matrix is diagonalizable with only real eigenvalues resembles the undirected case.
 We show that a digraph $\G$ with only real eigenvalues whose adjacency matrix is not diagonalizable has at most two values of $\ell$ for which $\G$ can be strongly $\ell$-walk-regular, and we also construct examples of such strongly walk-regular digraphs.
 We also consider digraphs with nonreal eigenvalues.
 We give such examples and characterize those digraphs $\G$ for which there are infinitely many $\ell$ for which $\G$ is strongly $\ell$-walk-regular. \\

 { Keywords: Strongly regular digraph, walk, spectrum, eigenvalues}\\ { AMS subject classification: 05C50, 05E30}